Table of Contents

 Description of the implemented system

 The schematic below serves as a reference for the required electrical connections.
 It is a buck converter made from a semiconductor switching cell, an inductor, a capacitor, and a load resistor.
-The converter is controlled in open-loop by a programmable controller (B-Box RCP).
+The converter is operated in open-loop by a programmable controller, a B-Box RCP 3.0 in this specific case.

 Note that, in the case of MOSFETs, their body diodes are known to perform poorly and will generate significant losses when the upper switch is open.
 To avoid this issue, a PWM signal also drives the low-side transistor so that the current goes through the channel and not the body diode.

-The operating conditions for the converter were, in this specific case, defined by the load resistor current rating of 13.5 [A].
-Having a resistance of 8.5 [Ω], a supply voltage of 100 [V], and therefore a maximum load current of 11.75 [A] seemed appropriate.
+In this case, the operating conditions for the converter were defined by the load resistor current rating of 13.5 [A].
+Having a resistance of 8.5 [Ω] and a low-voltage (\(V_{out}\)) of 100 [V], a maximum load current of 11.75 [A] is achieved.
 An off-the-shelf inductor and capacitor of 2.36 [mH] and 2 [mF] respectively, guaranteed Continuous Conduction Mode (CMM) operation and acceptable output voltage ripples.

 Mechanical assembly of the power equipment

 The first step to build the converter is to connect a cable to the VAC terminal (switching midpoint) of the PEB module.
-It is best to do it before inserting the module into the mounting rack (the switching midpoint will be hard to reach then).
-As a suggestion, one could use a safety banana cable (for easier connection with other equipment) terminated by a ring terminal and a small M4 screw to secure the wire.
-Two similar cables could connect, in the same way, the VDC+ and VDC- power terminals and the power supply.
+It is best to do it before inserting the module into the mounting rack, as the switching midpoint will be hard to reach then.
+A safety banana cable terminated by a ring terminal could be used as cable, which will be screwed with a small M4 screw to secure the wire.
+This allows an easier connection with other equipment.
+Two similar cables can be connected in the same way to the VDC+ and VDC- power terminals and the power supply.

 Next, the user can insert the power module into the mounting rack as shown below.
-He/she also has to connect the auxiliary power supply cable from the rack to the module.
+The auxiliary power supply cable from the rack also has to be connected to the module.

 Note that, in this specific case, only one module is required.
-But for applications with several modules, a grey flat wire connects the modules for faults propagation, as shown in the picture below.
+But for applications with several modules, a grey flat wire connects the modules for fault propagation, as shown in the picture below.
+More information about how to expand an open rack can be found here.

 Connection to the controller